-The RCM methodology is used to develop or optimize the maintenance program for physical assets.
-The final outcome of an RCM program is the implementation of a strategy to help companies ensure that any physical asset, system or process continues to do whatever its users want it to do in its present Operating Context.
+The reliability centered maintenance (RCM) methodology is used to develop or optimize the maintenance program for physical assets.
+The final outcome of an RCM is the implementation of a strategy to help companies ensure that any physical asset, system or process continues to do whatever its users want it to do in its present Operating Context.
 Increasing equipment reliability is key and can result in any number of positive outcomes; namely, reduced downtime, improved safety, increased productivity, and reduced overall maintenance costs.

 Since 1986, our Aladon Advantage offers organizations dedicated service and results-obsessed expertise.

-The RCM process identifies the functions of the assets that are most vital and then seeks to maximize maintenance strategies so that system failures are eliminated or kept at a minimum and equipment reliability is increased.
+The reliability centered maintenance process identifies the functions of the assets that are most vital and then seeks to maximize failure management strategies so that system failures are eliminated or kept at a minimum and equipment reliability is increased.
 It entails asking seven questions about the asset or system under review.

-The RCM process provides powerful rules for deciding whether any failure management policy is technically appropriate and worth doing.
+The RCM process provides powerful rules for deciding whether any failure management strategy is technically appropriate and worth doing.
 It also provides precise criteria for deciding how often routine tasks should be done.

 Aladon’s RCM-based Training and Advisory Services are offered exclusively through our world-class global community of reliability professionals, aimed at firms looking for an integrative Enterprise Resource Management (ERM) approach, that means enhanced system-wide insight of the asset life-cycle, plus an unmatched understanding of how maintenance and operations work together for greater integration.
 Building operational integrity is easier than ever through our world-class training and services…we show you how: